PixelCyber/Thor/Shu/guide-en/guide.md

 * Photos -> Shu:
 `Select pictures in Photos > Open in Shu > then you can export all pictures as a zip file`

-* "File" app on iOS11 -> Shu: drag files in "File" app to Shu directory.
+* "File" app -> Shu: drag files in "File" app to Shu directory.

 * Shu -> Other Apps: Select files > export > choose an app to share.

-* Share with iTunes or WiFi, if you want to export huge files.*
+* Share with iTunes or Wi-Fi, if you want to export huge files.*